Content 1100 styling change to allow custom header

 “I never expected to get the job and I was so proud when I did!
 It’s been a rollercoaster since then,” Tyeisha says.
 She had various roles within KPMG before going on maternity leave.
 It was when she came back to the firm in 2019 that things really seemed to take off.”

 Tyeisha believes there are opportunities for anyone who is prepared to work hard at the firm.
 “I think there have always been a huge number of opportunities.
-What’s changed is the way the firm communicates about them and opens them up, so that individuals like myself can see a future within the firm.
+What’s changed is the way that the firm communicated about them and opens them up, so that individuals like myself can see a future within the firm.
 No matter where we started.”

 Tyeisha / Manager

-Inspiring and accelerating the black businesses of tomorrow: KPMG’s Black Entrepreneurs Award
+Inspiring and accelerating the Black businesses of tomorrow: KPMG’s Black Entrepreneurs Award

 Each winner will receive £25,000 to invest in their business or as a donation to the charity or community project of their choice.
 While all finalists will be given exclusive entry to a bespoke 12-month business acceleration programme, designed to support Black heritage entrepreneurs and their businesses grow.